JCAdkins/REST/twitter/README.md

 ```

 ### `DELETE  tweets/{id}`
 "Deletes" the tweet with the given id.
-If no such tweet exists or the provided credentials do not match author of the tweet, an error should be sent in lieu of a response.
-If a tweet is successfully "deleted", the response should contain the tweet data prior to deletion.
+If no such tweet exists or the provided credentials do not match author of the tweet, an error will be sent in lieu of a response.
+If a tweet is successfully "deleted", the response will contain the tweet data prior to deletion.

-**IMPORTANT:** This action should not actually drop any records from the database!
-Instead, develop a way to keep track of "deleted" tweets so that even if a tweet is deleted, data with relationships to it (like replies and reposts) are still intact.

 #### Request
 ```javascript